Topologically nontrivial multicritical points: Topological invariant

 The complex function associated with our model Hamiltonian can be obtained as

 with the zeros

 where

 The complex function $f(\zeta)$ does not have poles ($N_p=0$) and, therefore, the number of zeros inside the unit circle gives the winding number of the corresponding critical phases.
 We find that the distinct phases on the high symmetry critical lines are identified with $w_c=2$ and $w_c=1$, along with the central charge $c=1/2$.
 The critical phases on the non-high symmetry lines are $w_c=1$ phases with $c=1$.
 We refer to Appendix.\ref{W-crit} for the details of zeros at the various critical phases.
 The value of $c$ identifies the high symmetry and non-high symmetry criticalities.
-The value of $w_c$ is consistent with the edge mode solutions obtained for corresponding critical phases and indicates that the model possesses only topologically nontrivial critical phases.
+The value of $w_c$ is consistent with the edge mode solutions obtained for corresponding critical phases and indicates that the model possesses only topologically nontrivial critical phases, as shown in Fig.\ref{fig1}.

 Tuning the parameters on the critical lines, the transition between topological critical phases can be observed.
 This topological transition occurs at the multicritical points.
 The critical phases $w_c=2$ and $w_c=1$ undergo a topological phase transition between them at the points $M_{1,2}$.
 Note that $w_c=1$ is obtained for both high and non-high symmetry critical phases.
-Therefore, a transition between them at $M_{1,2}$ is not topological.
+Therefore, since these two phases are topologically equivalent (having same topological invariant), there is no topological transitions between them at the multicritical points, i.e., the number of edge modes remains the same.
 However, the transition between these two phases involves a change in $c$ value, which represents a phase transition between distinct CFTs at the multicritical points.
 Moreover, the nature of the dispersion near the gap closing momenta $k_0$ changes at the transition point and remains the same at the critical phases.
 As a consequence, we have dynamical exponent $z=1$ at the critical phases and $z=2$ at $M_{1,2}$.
-In the previous studies of these transitions, it has been observed that the localization length of the edge modes at the critical phases increases as the parameters are tuned towards the multicritical points \cite{kumar2021topological,kumar2023topological}.
-Therefore, in such cases, the edge modes completely delocalize into the bulk at the exact multicritical points.